DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 We recommend intermediate knowledge in web programming language, HTTP/HTTPS requests and JSON file manipulation are required to successfully deploy the E-commerce Cielo solution.

-In this guide, you will find information on all operations available on API REST of API E-commerce Cielo.
-These operations must be performed using your credentials (Merchant ID and Merchant Key) in the respective environment endpoints
+In this guide, you will find information on all operations available on API E-commerce Cielo.
+These operations must be performed using your credentials (`MerchantId` and `MerchantKey`) in the respective environment endpoints

 |              |                       SandBox                       |                  Production                   |
 | :----------- | :-------------------------------------------------: | :-------------------------------------------: |